Exuus/rwanda-phone-utils/README.md

 # @exuus/rwanda-phone-utils

-This is a simple npm package that validates the structure and format phone numbers from Rwanda.
+This is a simple npm package that validates and format the structure of phone numbers from Rwanda.

 [![NPM](https://nodei.co/npm/@exuus/rwanda-phone-utils.png)](https://nodei.co/npm/@exuus/rwanda-phone-utils/)